TAKING ON ACTION INQUIRIES

 How do we work with privilege and colonialism, collective trauma and power?

 For each of us in different ways, how we live is rooted in our history and culture, the power we have and the power others have had over us.
 How can we understand ourselves and each other better, and how does that inform our work?
 It’s unlikely we’ll make big changes without it.
 Read more about what has come up from this inquiry stream of conversations here.

 What does it mean to work with collective psychology in the context of climate breakdown and radical changes in ways of living?

 The psyche is the framing we bring to the world, how I see myself and the others.
 This has to do with ways of living.
 How can we reframe the values and the narratives to make collective psychology evolved?

-We need more spaces that can host this type of exploration and the inquiry approach provides one way of doing this.
+Therefore we need more spaces that can host this type of exploration and the inquiry approach provides one way of doing this.

-An inquiry approach involves working with emergence and allow people to push and question the underlying paradigms of our systems.
+An inquiry approach involves working with emergence and allows people to push and question the underlying paradigms of our systems.
 We aim at iterating cycles of exploration and action, turning our learnings into new approaches, practices and relationships that support our ambitions.

 “What a rare treat to have the time, space and skilled facilitation for conversations at a depth that can actually lead to imaginative thought, new solutions and real collaboration.“ Deborah Benham

 We share updates and inquiries, which can be broad discussions or themed around particular issues

 We react to current developments, connect with aligned initiatives, hear from unlikely voices to explore connections and learn from different perspectives to inform our inquiries.